pcorey/pcorey.github.io/_posts/2018-12-01-advent-of-code-chronal-calibration.markdown

 ---
 layout: post
 title:  "Advent of Code: Chronal Calibration"
-description: "Day one of 2018's Advent of Code challenge.
+excerpt: "Day one of 2018's Advent of Code challenge.
 Let's use J to process a repeating sequence of changes."
 author: "Pete Corey"
 date:   2018-12-01
 tags: ["J", "Advent of Code 2018"]